christiang7/zim-desktop-wiki/data/manual/Usage/Getting_Started.md

-Content-Type: text/x-zim-wiki
-Wiki-Format: zim 0.4

 ====== Getting started ======

-When you run Zim for the first time, the first thing you need to do is to add a [[:Help:notebooks|notebook]].
+When you run Zim for the first time, the first thing you need to do is to add a [[manual:Help:notebooks|notebook]].
 This means that you need to tell Zim in which directory you want to store your pages.

 When you open a newly created notebook you get an empty page titled "**Home**".
 You can just start typing on this page.
 Do not worry about saving, this is done automatically.

-Now you can use the items in the //Format// menu or their corresponding [[:Help:Key Bindings|keybindings]] to make text **bold** or //italic//.
+Now you can use the items in the //Format// menu or their corresponding [[manual:Help:Key Bindings|keybindings]] to make text **bold** or //italic//.
 A special format type is "Link" which highlights a word as a hyperlink.
 Try selecting a word in your text and press ''<ctrl>L'' this will make the word a link.
 Now when you click on this word (or press ''<Enter>'' while the cursor is on the link) you go to a new page.
 You will notice that this new page is generated on the fly.

 Once you have several pages you can navigate them like you would in a browser.
 There are buttons and keybindings for going Back, Forward or Home.

 It is also possible to order your pages into sub-sections.
 To do so, you create new pages as sub-pages of another page.
 The colon ":" character is used to separate the page names when pages are nested.
 So when you use this character as part of a page name the name will be split at that point.
 The tree in the side pane will show a hierarchy of pages when you use this.

 After you have edited some pages you might want to have a look at how they are saved.
 Use your file browser to open the notebook directory.
 As you will see there is a simple text file corresponding to each page.
-These text files are formatted with [[:Help:Wiki Syntax|wiki format]] to preserve markup.
+These text files are formatted with [[manual:Help:Wiki Syntax|wiki format]] to preserve markup.
 This "raw" markup can also be used in Zim, try entering some raw syntax in your page and press ''<ctrl>R'' to reload the page; your formatting codes are now parsed into markup.
 Apart from the raw wiki syntax there are also a number of formats that are parsed as you type them, this is called [[Help:Auto Formatting|autoformatting]] and can be very useful to speed up your typing.

 ===== Some tips =====